shailajayadav/Data_Visualization_Tableau_Vega/README.md

-# Visual-Analytics
+# Data Visualization
-Created report in Vega and Tableau
+Created Visualization of data as part of one mini assignment for my course requirement.